pjungwir/benchbase-and-temporal-foreign-keys/slides.md

     - The old github repo has a wiki page that covers some of it, but it wasn't copied over when the project was renamed.
     - I learned a lot by reading the OLTP Bench paper.
         - There is tons of power you can harness with this file.
-    - I learned a lot by reading the config parsing code.
+    - I also learned a lot by reading the config parsing code.
     - I'll spend some time here because the project deserves a more complete reference.
 - Reconnect on failure: I haven't really looked at this.
 Does a failure make it just stop?
 - Transaction isolation level